Benson Grist Mill: History

 History of Tooele County, published by Tooele County Daughters of Utah Pioneers in 1961, states: "A gristmill was built in 1854 at Lake Point, Utah, then known as Twin Springs Creek.
 Thomas Lee was hired by the church corporation to erect the mill.
 It was located near the Saw Mill and Tannery.
-Among members of the corporation were John Rowberry, Ezra T. Benson, Benjamin Crosland.
+Among members of the corporation were John Rowberry, Ezra T. Benson and Benjamin Crosland.
 Rowberry moved his family from Tooele to the mill location where he supervised the mill.
 E.T.Benson acquired sole ownership of the mill from the corporation as is attested by the following bill of sale copied from the records of the county.
 'June 23, 1866, E.T.
 Benson to Brigham Young the sum of $3,333.33 for all claim to the gristmill known as Bensons Mill located on Twin Springs.
 Consisting of an adobe dwelling house, sheep sheds, cattle and sheep corrals, pig pens, hen house and all other out houses; also water rights.'

 "This mill (the original building still exists) was noted for its honesty and integrity.
 A favorite expression of the early settlers, when the safety of their possessions was in question was, 'As safe as flour in the lower mill!'

 "The mill changed hands many times during the next few years after serving the people for many useful years; it was abandoned in the early 1900s."